AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/add-a-snippet-to-a-landing-page.md

-1. Selecteer de openingspagina en klik op Concept **** bewerken.
+1. Selecteer de bestemmingspagina en klik **Concept** bewerken.

    ![](assets/image2014-9-16-15-3a4-3a28.png)

-1. Sleep in de editor voor de bestemmingspagina over het **fragmentelement** .
+1. Sleep in de bestemmingspagina-editor over het element **Fragment**.

    ![](assets/image2015-5-21-12-3a46-3a34.png)